-The resident pays a reduced ingoing contribution (calculated as 90% of the standard ingoing contribution) by the commencement date of the residence contract and defers the management fee (also known as the 'exit fee') until the resident leaves the village.
-When the resident leaves the village, the exit fee is calculated on the standard ingoing contribution and is deducted from the refund of the ingoing contribution (see Part 14 for other deductions that may apply).
-The resident is liable for general services charges and maintenance reserve fund contributions after the resident permanently vacates the Unit in accordance with section 104 of the Act.
+the village, the exit fee is calculated on the standard ingoing contribution and is deducted from the refund of the ingoing contribution (see Part 14 for other deductions that may apply).The resident is liable for general services charges and maintenance reserve fund contributions after the resident permanently vacates the Unit in accordance with section 104 of the Act.
 The following additional contract type is available on application to, and with the approval of, the scheme operator: Flexible Payment Contract The right to reside under this contract type is for a fixed term of 3 years.
-The resident pays an ingoing contribution on or before commencement date of the residence contract.
+The resident pays an ingoing contribution on or before the commencement date of the residence contract.
 During the term, the resident pays rent (fortnightly in advance) and does not pay any additional amount for general services charges or maintenance reserve fund contributions.
-Note from scheme operator: The Flexible Payment Contract is not available on all accommodation units and is subject to the scheme operator's approval, in the scheme operator's absolute discretion.
-9.3 What other entry ☐ Transfer or stamp duty costs do residents ☐ Costs related to your residence contract need to pay? ☐ Costs related to any other contract e.g. ☐ Advance payment of General Services Charge • \$1,500 for Contract Options 1, 2, 3, 4 and Flexible Payment Contract
+Note from scheme operator : The Flexible Payment Contract is not available on all accommodation units and is subject to the scheme operator's approval, in the scheme operator's absolute discretion.
+9.3 What other entry □ Transfer or stamp duty costs do residents need to pay? □ Costs related to your residence contract □ Costs related to any other contract e.g □ Advance payment of General Services Charge ☑ Other costs: Entry Administration Fee being: \$1,500 for Contract Options 1, 2, 3, 4 and Flexible Payment Contract